vishnuabhi4/TODO-Task-JS-CRUD/README.md

   deleteTask(e);
 };
 ```
-* let selectedTask = e.parentElement.parentElement;: This line selects the parent element of the element referenced by e, which appears to be the grandparent element.
+* `let selectedTask = e.parentElement.parentElement;`: This line selects the parent element of the element referenced by e, which appears to be the grandparent element.
 This element represents the task you want to edit.
 * The `innerHTML` property sets or returns the HTML content (inner HTML) of an element.
+* Yes, you're correct.
+If x.text, x.date, and x.description are all changed to empty values, and those values are used to update the textInput, dateInput, and textarea elements, it would result in empty input fields.
+If the task data is empty, it could lead to an empty <div> element in the tasks container.
+* If all the task data becomes empty, it would lead to an empty task entry within the tasks container, and the <span> with the class "options" would also be empty or not displayed because there would be no content to display within that task entry.